vmware/vic-product/docs/user_doc/vic_vsphere_admin/interop.md

 # Interoperability of vSphere Integrated Containers with Other VMware Software
-vSphere administrators can use vSphere to view and manage virtual container hosts (VCHs) and container VMs. vSphere Integrated Containers works with the following vSphere features and VMware products.
+vSphere administrators can use vSphere to view and manage the vSphere Integrated Containers appliance, virtual container hosts (VCHs), and container VMs.
+You can use any vSphere feature to manage the vSphere Integrated Containers appliance without affecting its behavior.

+This topic describes the interoperability of vSphere Integrated Containers Engine with other vSphere features and VMware products.

 ## Performing Operations on VCHs and Container VMs in vSphere ##